Where to Go in Traverse City: A Look Inside Bonobo Winery

 The OMP Winery Having the Most Fun

-You see, Bonobo relies on its exceptional customer service and atmosphere to differentiate itself from the other wineries in Northern Michigan, and it does this in a few simple ways.
+Bonobo relies on its exceptional customer service and atmosphere to differentiate itself from the other wineries in Northern Michigan.
 To provide you with an example of this, I’ll relay an interaction we had with staff on our last visit.
-My wife was sampling one of their red wines, and the employee, Marvin, explained all of the intricate notes, textures and flavors that my wife might be noticing.
+My wife was sampling one of their red wines.
+Then, the employee, Marvin, explained all of the intricate notes, textures and flavors that my wife might be noticing.
 Then, he asked something that I have never heard a winery employee ever ask – “So, did you like it?”

 For more tour recommendations, wine and beer events, or for funny wine memes, be sure to follow us on Facebook and Twitter.
 You can find out more about booking the best wine and beer tour in the state by visiting us on our website.